pik3d/19en/README.md

 The user does not encounter JAVA anywhere.
 It doesn't even need to be installed.
 It is enought to unpack the JAVA installation archive in some folder.
-Launchers find out its location through an environment variable.

 The framework has simple tools for creating a new command in JAVA.
 Additional commands can be implemented in any other convenient algorithmic language.